-An astro-frequency comb calibration system, which is developed by Peking University (PKU), also was installed and is being tested on the 2.16-m telescope.
-The full spectral wavelength range of the astro-frequency comb is 160nm and the central wavelength is 640 ± 20 nm.
-The observed spacing of the comb teeth is 29.01 GHz.
-Once working normally, it can greatly improve the measuring accuracy of the stellar radial velocity.
-The system has significant advantages over the I_2 cell (Wilken et al. 2010).
-It consists of a series of discrete, equally spaced spectral lines with equal intensity and it is repeatable in long time scale.
-Right now, the system has been set up and the first spectrum simultaneously from the comb and the flat-fielding lamp has been obtained during the engineering run.
-Meanwhile, a 25GHz Astro-Comb Optical Frequency calibration system manufactured by the MenloSystems company, also has been installed on the HRS instrument system recently.
-The spectral coverage is \sim 450-720 nm, with the central wavelength of 540 \pm 30 nm.
-The flatness of the spectrum is r.m.s. < 5 dB and the observed spacing of the comb teeth is 25 GHz.
-The luminous power of the system for the full spectral wavelength range is $> 10\mu W$.
-The two new calibration systems are at the commissioning stage.
+consists of a series of discrete, equally spaced spectral lines with equal intensity, and it is repeatable in a long timescale.
+Right now, the system has been set up, and the first spectrum simultaneously from the comb and the flat-fielding lamp has been obtained during the engineering run.
+Meanwhile, a 25 GHz AstroComb Optical Frequency calibration system manufactured by the MenloSystems company, also has been installed on the HRS instrument system recently.
+The spectral coverage is ~450-720 nm, with the central wavelength of 540 ± 30 nm.
+The flatness of the spectrum is rms < 5 dB, and the observed spacing of the comb teeth is 25 GHz.
+The luminous power of the system for the full spectral wavelength range is >10 μ W. The two new calibration systems are at the commissioning stage.
 The two new systems are supposed to be applied in the end of this year.

-In order to estimate the total efficiency (including the atmospheric extinctions and reflectivity of the primary/secondary mirrors, among others), a number of standard stars were observed with HRS on June 30, 2015.
-By using Equation 1, the final result shows that it is >2% at 5500Å.
+In order to estimate the total efficiency (including the atmospheric extinctions and reflectivity of the primary/ secondary mirrors, among others), a number of standard stars were observed with HRS on 2015 June 30.
+By using Equation (1), the final result shows that it is >2% at 5500 Å.

 In addition, the limiting magnitudes are estimated.
-Figure 16 is a plot of the signal-to-noise ratio (SNR) at λ =5500 Å as a function of exposure time for the stars from V=5 mag to V=9 mag for the HRS system, based on the observing data.
-For a V=9 mag star, the typical signal-to-noise ratio SNR=100 for an exposure time of 3000-3600 seconds.
-A few observing tests give the SNR in the typical observing conditions of 2012, for a star of V=8.85 mag with an exposure time of 3600s, the signal-to-noise ratio is S/N=80 at wavelength of $\lambda=6000$ Å, and for a star of V=7.83 mag in 2400s exposure, the signal-to-noise ratio is SNR=150 at wavelength of $\lambda=6000$ Å (provided by Xiaoling Yang and Yuqin Chen).
+Figure 16 is a plot of the signal-to-noise ratio (S/N) at $\lambda = 5500$ Å as a function of exposure time for the stars from V = 5 mag to V = 9 mag for the HRS system, based on the observing data.
+For a V = 9 mag star, the typical signal-to-noise ratio S/N = 100 for an exposure time of 3000-3600 s.
+A few observing tests give the S/N in the typical observing conditions of 2012, for a star of V = 8.85 mag with an exposure time of 3600 s, the signal-to-noise ratio is S/N = 80 at wavelength of $\lambda = 6000$ Å, and for a star of V = 7.83 mag in 2400 s exposure, the signal-to-noise ratio is S/N = 150 at wavelength of $\lambda = 6000$ Å (provided by Xiaoling Yang and Yuqin Chen).